nodejs/node/CONTRIBUTING.md

 ## Pull Requests

-Pull Requests are the way in which concrete changes are made to the code, documentation, dependencies, and tools contained with the `nodejs/node` repository.
+Pull Requests are the way concrete changes are made to the code, documentation, dependencies, and tools contained in the `nodejs/node` repository.

 There are two fundamental components of the Pull Request process: one concrete and technical, and one more process oriented.
 The concrete and technical